What is your travel motivator this year? Some Bizarre Reasons! Whatever task we step upon, there is always a motivator behind it. Be it

-Rules And Airline Policies For Unaccompanied Minors Travelling By Flight
+Rules and Airline Policies for Unaccompanied Minors Traveling by Flight

-Are you aware of the rules for unaccompanied minors traveling by flight?
+Rules Unaccompanied minors traveling by flight require their parents/guardians to know.
 Did you know, they vary from country to country and from airline to airline?

 Reading time 4 minutes.